Q: I want to make a hedge of Miscanthus Giganteus. How close do I space the plants?

 A: It can take up to 3 years after planting field divisions for the plant to reach full height (rhizomes 2-3 year, ½ gal.
 1-3 years, 1 gal 1-2 years).
 The difference in ½ and gallon size plants is not only height, but you get more width with larger root divisions.

 All plants will appear the first year, with possibly only 1-3 stems per plant.
 Each stem produces many leaves, but it takes a few years for the plant to appear full.
 When grass is divided it takes some of the vigor from the plant.
 Much like any perennial it takes time to re-establish.
-You can expect 6-8′ of growth the first year (when planting in spring).
-Moisture and warmth are the two factors that greatly effect the height of the plant.
+Expect first year heights of 2-4′ from single rhizomes, 3-6′ from 1/2 gal divisions, and 6-8′ from 1 gal divisions.
+Moisture and warmth are the two factors that greatly affect the height of the plant.
 In favorable conditions you may have larger plants the first year, in unfavorable conditions your plants could be shorter.
 By the third year after planting you should have full height.

 A: There are 3 main types of starter plants of Miscanthus Giganteus.
 We sell what we believe to be a good form of starter plant.(See below).
 We harvest our roots and hand inspect them, removing the older, less vigorous parts of the divisions, selling you the best root material.
 Other producers do no always show just what size plant you are getting.
 Be aware that it’s the rhizome size that matters, not how much feeder root you get.
 Larger rhizomes mean larger plants and a better survival rate.
 If competitors offer lower shipping, it’s very likely their plants are smaller.
 We also stand behind what we sell.

 - 1 Rhizomes: These are thick, fleshy, woody looking roots, about as thick as a finger and ranging from a few inches to a foot or more.
 Rhizomes are similar to bulbs in that they store nutrient needed for growth and can be stored for a time period at correct conditions and will remain alive without soil and water.
-While we sell single rhizomes we recommend them for early spring and late fall planting, when conditions are quite wet out and will be for a period of time so that the roots have time to establish before drier weather sets in.
+While we sell single rhizomes we recommend planting only when conditions are wet out, but not in cold conditions with super soggy soils, so that the roots have time to establish before drier weather sets in.
 We also recommend these be used in soils that will hold moisture well and have some fertility , not sandy types of soils.
 Single rhizomes are small starter plants and are more vulnerable to needing the right conditions to establish as compared to the larger divisions we sell.
 Single rhizomes are often used when starting fields for bio fuel crops, but supplemental watering using irrigation equipment is recommended.
 Single rhizomes usually do not grow as tall or large as our ½ gallon divisions the first year planted.

 - 2 Field Divisions: These are clumps of rhizomes which may contain some smaller feeder root as well.
 Each plant will be different in size, but for reference a 1/2 gallon division will fit in the palm of your hand while a 1 gallon division is a larger handful and would be planted in a trade-size 1 gallon pot.
 It has been shown that this size of plant has a much greater success rate.
 Dividing the plant down to a single rhizome makes the plant more vulnerable to needing the right conditions for success.
 These larger field divisions will have more vigor and establish quicker than smaller starts.A 1/2 gallon field division would fill at least a 1/2 gallon container, if potted up.
 It is considered a good size for planting in fields where supplemental watering may not be available.
 It also works well in the landscape where a clump of grass is desired in short time.
 You may wish to plant several together if desiring a larger clump.
 For the very best results, supplemental watering should be available wherever you plant, but if it’s not the survival rate of this size plant is still good.